WEBINAR- STI Roadmaps for SDGs: paving the pathways for sustainable recovery and future resilience

 S3 PlatformS3 Worldwidesustainable development goals

-The event will bring together high-level speakers from EU and UN institutions, EU Member States and regions, the UN global pilot programme countries, other international institutions as well as experts and practitioners.
+The virtual event will bring together high-level speakers from EU and UN institutions, EU Member States and regions, the UN global pilot programme countries, other international institutions as well as experts and practitioners.

 The Addis Ababa Action Agenda recognises science, technology and innovation as a means to achieve Sustainable Development Goals (SDGs).
 Starting in November 2018, the European Commission's Joint Research Centre (JRC) has been working with UN Inter-agency Task Team on Science, Technology and Innovation for the SDGs to share the EU experience on Smart Specialisation (S3) Strategies as one of the global methodologies for Science, Technology and Innovation (STI) Roadmaps for the achievement of SDGs, with a distinctive localised (place-based) approach and widespread application across EU regions.
 At the same time, there has been a growing interest in adopting S3 as a reference approach to localised innovation-led transformation agendas in a number of countries across the globe, as well as an increasing focus on SDGs as key framework for setting targets and ambitions.

 The series of three virtual meetings will contribute to the wider dialogue within the Technology Facilitation Mechanism (TFM), which creation in 2015 was of historic significance.
 It will bring together the perspectives and lessons learnt from the worldwide application of EU Smart Specialisation Strategies and from the UN Global Pilot Programme on STI for SDGs Roadmaps.
 These perspectives will be used to discuss the possible pathways to greener and more sustainable post-pandemic reality and recovery.